-- Your final tune-up meeting is your Pre-Defense ("Green light") Meeting. - This must be held no more than 6 months prior to your Defense - At this meeting your Thesis Committee will assess if you are ready to defend within the next 6 months. - The proper form for this meeting is: - "Second year meeting, pre-advancement and tune-up form", which you download from the departmental website http://devcell.bio.uci.edu/graduateprograms/grad-forms/ - Circle "Pre-Defense" on the form and make sure it gets completed and signed prior to submission to the Department office (Lindsay Malter). - The Pre-Defense meeting is a Department-level requirement, but you will not be allowed to schedule your defense unless this form is on file and current.
+- Your final tune-up meeting is your Pre-Defense ("Green light") Meeting. - This must be held no more than 6 months prior to your Defense - At this meeting your Thesis Committee will assess if you are ready to defend within the next 6 months. - Before the meeting, complete the form "Second year meeting, pre-advancement and tune-up form", that you download from the departmental website: http://devcell.bio.uci.edu/graduate-programs/grad-forms/ - Type a 1 paragraph summary of your scientific progress on the form.
+Fill out the details, circle "Pre-Defense" on the form, and take it to the meeting. - At the meeting: Record the comments and recommendations of the committee on this form.
+Have the committee members sign the form and submit it promptly to the Department office (Lindsay Malter). - The Pre-Defense meeting is a Department-level requirement, but you will not be allowed to schedule your defense unless this form is on file and current.